-When irrevocable trusts are used, assets are transferred out of the trustmaker’s estate into the name of the trust.
-You, as the trustmaker, cannot alter, change, modify, or revoke this trust after execution.
+When irrevocable trusts are used, assets are transferred out of the trust maker’s estate into the the irrevocable trust.
+You, as the grantor and trust maker, cannot alter, change, modify, or revoke this trust after execution.
 It’s irrevocable and you usually can’t be in control.
-However, trust protectors can modify your trust if your goals become frustrated.
+However, an expertly drafted irrevocable trust usually appoints a trust protector.
+Trust protectors can modify your trust if your goals become frustrated or the laws changes.

 Unlike revocable trusts, irrevocable trust assets have increased asset protection and are kept out of the reach of creditors.
 Taxes are often reduced because, in most cases, irrevocable trust assets are no longer part of your estate.

 The experienced estate planning attorneys at Littleton Legal PLLC can help you figure out whether an irrevocable trust is a helpful tool for your personal situation.
 Call us today to set up a meeting.

 In the meantime, learn more about some popular forms of irrevocable trusts below.

 As the name implies, an educational trust is a trust created to pay for loved ones’ education.
 Often parents, grandparents – or even aunts or uncles and friends – desire to create or continue an education legacy.
 In addition to legacy, other educational trust benefits are tax minimization, asset organization, asset protection, peace of mind, privacy, flexibility, and family unity.

 Education trusts can own a multitude of assets, including, but not limited to, life insurance and 529 plans: